ABSITE Resources

 General Review Material

-The Operative Review of Surgery (The O.R.) – For high-yield rapid review of all subjects.
-We recognize our obvious bias but are dedicated to making our product the most up-to-date, clinically relevant and simply best surgical review material available.
-There is no cost.
+The Operative Review of Surgery (The O.R.) – Use our Review of Surgery for high-yield rapid review of all subjects.
+We recognize our obvious bias but are dedicated to making our product the most up-to-date, clinically relevant, and simply best surgical review material available at no cost.

-Textbooks – Good for general review but typically poor for ABSITE-dedicated study
+Textbooks – Good for general review during the year but typically poor for ABSITE-dedicated study

-Behind the Knife: ABSITE Podcast Companion, 2e.
-2020 – A brief review of high-yield ABSITE content created by the Behind the Knife team.
-Rapidly becoming one of the most recommended resources. $50.
+Behind the Knife: ABSITE Podcast Companion, 3e.
+2023 – A brief review of high-yield ABSITE content created by the Behind the Knife team.
+Rapidly becoming one of the most recommended resources.
+Our personal favorite ABSITE review book.

 Question Banks